Amy Duggar In ‘Marriage Boot Camp,’ Talks Being Abused By Male Relative

-Amy Duggar, the blacks sheep cousin of the famous 19 Kids and Counting Duggar family, is barely more than a newlywed.
+Amy Duggar, the black sheep cousin of the famous 19 Kids and Counting Duggar family, is barely more than a newlywed.
 After a whirlwind two-month engagement to now-hubby Dillon King, the pair were married in September of 2015.
-However, despite their short romantic relationship (or perhaps because of it) the couple began seeking professional help to get their rocky romance in check just seven months after they said “I do.”
+However, despite their short romantic relationship (or perhaps because of it), the couple began seeking professional help to get their rocky romance in check just seven months after they said “I do.”

 #Hollywood #Amy_Duggar Amy Duggar: Blaming Dillon King For Failing Marriage?! https://t.co/lfKUPh90OJ pic.twitter.com/GIwqVpnZkU